ismir2021/ismir2021.github.io/call_sponsors.md

 ## Sponsorship Opportunities

-ISMIR 2021 offers sponsorship opportunities for the Main Conference Event at Platinum, Gold, Silver Tiers.
+ISMIR 2021 offers sponsorship opportunities for the Main Conference Event at Platinum, Gold, Silver tiers.
 By taking the opportunity to become a proud sponsor of the conference, you may:

 - Showcase your company's latest research and products to an international community of MIR researchers and practitioners
 - Recruit top technical talent